sagemath/sagewiki_to_gh-2022-10-10/days84.md

 <<TableOfContents()>>

 These (Sage) days will be focused on Polytopes and linear programming.
-More specifically we would like to:
- * develop interfaces to polytope libraries/softwares (ppl, polymake, etc)
- * moving as independent Python packages the Sage interfaces to cdd, ppl, etc (see e.g. [[https://pypi.python.org/pypi/pplpy/|pplpy]])
- * make a generic number field implementation in C/C++ using normaliz
- * add mutable polytopes in Sage
- * and more!

 This workshop is dedicated to people already familiar to Sage or being active in some polytope related libraries/softwares.

 There is a very limited number of places.
 If you are interested get quickly in contact with Vincent Delecroix (vincentDOTdelecroixATuDASHbordeaux.fr).